Davidkizajr/redeemed-flower-en/content/index.md

 ---
-title: Bienvenue
+title: Welcome
 ---
-# Bonjour et bienvenue
+# Hello and welcome
-Je vous souhaite la bienvenue sur mon site.
+I welcome you to my site.

-Vous trouverez ici différents articles parlant de la foi chrétienne, la théologie et bien d'autres.
+Here you will find different articles talking about the Christian faith, theology and many others.

-Voici quelques versets que vous pouvez lire :
+Here are some verses you can read:

-> [!bibleverse]- Psaume 150:1
+> [!bibleverse]- Psalm 150:1
-> <span style="color:#5a708a">*Louez l'Éternel!
-Louez Dieu dans son sanctuaire!
-Louez-le dans l'étendue, où éclate sa puissance!*</span>
+> <span style="color:#5a708a">*Praise the LORD!
+Praise God in His sanctuary; Praise Him in His mighty expanse.*</span>

-> [!bibleverse]- Ésaïe 42:8
+> [!bibleverse]- Isaiah 42:8
-> <span style="color:#5a708a">*Je suis l'Éternel, c'est là mon nom; Et je ne donnerai pas ma gloire à un autre, Ni mon honneur aux idoles.*</span>
+> <span style="color:#5a708a">*"I am the LORD, that is My name; I will not give My glory to another, Nor My praise to graven images.*</span>

-> [!bibleverse]- Jean 3:18
+> [!bibleverse]- John 3:18
-> <span style="color:#5a708a">*Celui qui croit en lui n'est point jugé; mais celui qui ne croit pas est déjà jugé, parce qu'il n'a pas cru au nom du Fils unique de Dieu.*</span>
+> <span style="color:#5a708a">*"He who believes in Him is not judged; he who does not believe has been judged already, because he has not believed in the name of the only begotten Son of God.*</span>

-Que Dieu vous bénisse.
+God bless you.